code-dot-org/code-dot-org/pegasus/emails/11-11-volunteer-info-session.md

 subject: What you need to know to volunteer
 ---

-You’re signed up to volunteer for the Hour of Code.
-What should you do now?
-Join an upcoming info session to learn everything you need to know to volunteer.
+You’re signed up to volunteer for the [Hour of Code](https://hourofcode.com/).
+So, what should you do now?
+Join an upcoming info session to learn everything you need to know to volunteer during December 7-13.

 **Date:** Monday, Nov.
 16 <br/>
 **Time:** 1:00pm – 1:30pm PST <br/>